OSGeo/gdal/doc/source/programs/gdal_vector_partition.rst

-:program:`gdal vector partition` dispatches features into different files, depending on the values the feature take on a subset of attribute or geometry fields specified by the user.
+:program:`gdal vector partition` dispatches features into different files, depending on the values the feature take on a subset of attribute or geometry fields specified by the user and/or by limiting each output layer to a maximum number of features and/or a maximum file size.

 Two partitioning schemes are available: